GSD digging problems

 • Try to keep your GS busy so that it doesn’t end up digging into your garden.

-What You shouldn’t do?
+What Shouldn’t You Do?

 It is extremely annoying to come home and see your garden all messed up, your vegetables and flowers ruined, and mud all over the place.
 No matter how angry or annoyed you feel, don’t ever treat your dog with aggression or fury.